 - Knowledge– Completing a degree or diploma from an accredited institution is one way to learn about work within the field.
 Seeking additional certification within the field of study is another way to further skills and knowledge.
 Completing continuing education courses, networking, joining a field related professional organization, or volunteering could increase knowledge within a profession.
 If an Allied Health Professional is knowledgeable about her profession, she will more likely have a long lasting and rewarding career.

 At Arizona College, our programs are designed with Allied Health Professions in mind.
 Our programs are accredited through the Accrediting Bureau of Health Education Schools (ABHES).
 We offer many exciting programs that include both lecture and laboratory courses for the ultimate hands on learning experience.
-Our programs include: Medical Assisting (degree and diploma), Dental Assisting, Massage Therapy, Pharmacy Technician, and Health Information Technology as well as Health Information Specialist.
+Our programs include: Medical Assisting, Dental Assisting, Massage Therapy, Pharmacy Technician, and Medical Billing and Coding.
 With two conveniently located campuses in Glendale and Mesa, AZ, you can find a campus near you to begin your Allied Health training today!